Tiburon Real Estate

 History

 In the early 1880’s Tiburon emerged as a railroad town, with the downtown becoming a large depot for the San Francisco and North Pacific Railroad.
-The railroad provided ferry service for its rail cars to and from San Francisco and then dispatched rail cars carrying passengers and freight to all locations north.
+The railroad provided ferry service for its rail cars to and from San Francisco and then dispatched cars carrying passengers and freight to all locations north.
 Passenger and freight trains ran until 1967.
 In the 70’s all rail lines were removed.
 The Point Tiburon town houses now occupy the site of the rail yard.

 The first post office opened in 1884.
 In 1964, the Town of Tiburon was incorporated.